matbesancon/RiskGame/README.md

 ### Short term
 * See //TODO comments in src/main/scala
-* Simplify classes (Troops don't need to see their country)
+* Simplify classes (Circular dependencies: troops don't need to see their country)

 ### Maybe later
 * Basic GUI